Ståle Solbakken

 Ståle Solbakken (born 27 February 1968) is a Norwegian professional football manager and former player who is the head coach of the Norway national team.
-Solbakken is the first manager to take Norway to the World Cup since Egil Olsen in 1998.
+He is the first manager to take Norway to the FIFA World Cup since Egil Olsen in 1998.

-During his playing career, Solbakken was named 1995 Norwegian midfielder of the year and won the Danish Superliga championship with both Aalborg and Copenhagen (in 1999 and 2001 respectively).
+During his playing career, Solbakken was named 1995 Norwegian Midfielder of the Year and won the Danish Superliga championship with both Aalborg and Copenhagen (in 1999 and 2001, respectively).
 He played 58 matches and scored nine goals for Norway during the end of the 1990s and represented the country at the 1998 World Cup and 2000 European Championship tournaments.
 He ended his playing career in March 2001 following a heart attack.

 As a manager, Solbakken was named 2004 Norwegian Manager of the Year and won eight Superliga championships with Copenhagen.
 He was also in charge of German club 1.
-FC Köln during the 2011–12 Bundesliga season and then managed English side Wolverhampton Wanderers in a six-month tenure.
-Following his second period at Copenhagen, he was appointed coach of the Norwegian national team in 2020 and in 2025, qualified them for their first FIFA World Cup since 1998.
+FC Köln during the 2011–12 Bundesliga season and then managed the English side Wolverhampton Wanderers in a six-month tenure.
+Following his second period at Copenhagen, he was appointed coach of the Norwegian national team in 2020 and, in 2025, qualified them for their first World Cup since 1998, winning all eight of their qualifying group games.

+Solbakken led Norway to the quarter-finals of the 2026 FIFA World Cup in North America, the country's best-ever World Cup result.
+Norway beat Côte d'Ivoire 2–1 in the round of 32 and five-time world champions Brazil 2–1 in the round of 16, before losing 2–1 after extra time to England in the quarter-finals.
+In December 2025, Solbakken extended his contract with the Norwegian Football Federation to run until Euro 2028.